The Churches' Bans on Consanguineous Marriages, Kin-Networks and Democracy

-This paper tests the hypothesis that extended kin-groups, as characterized by a high level of cousin marriages, impact the proper functioning of formal institutions.
-Consistent with this hypothesis I find that countries with high cousin marriage rates exhibit a weak rule of law and are more likely autocratic.
-Further evidence comes from a quasi-natural experiment.
+Political institutions, widely viewed as a critical determinant for economic prosperity, vary considerably across societies.
+This paper tests the hypothesis that extended kin-networks, as characterized by a high level of cousin-marriage, have a detrimental impact on democracy.
+Consistent with this hypothesis, countries with high cousin-marriage rates are more likely to be autocratic.
+Two complementary instrumental variable approaches strengthen this finding.
 In the early medieval ages the Church started to prohibit kin-marriages.
-Using the variation in the duration and extent of the Eastern and Western Churches’ bans on consanguineous marriages as instrumental variables, reveals highly significant point estimates of the percentage of cousin marriage on an index of democracy.
-An additional novel instrument, cousin-terms, strengthens this point: the estimates are very similar and do not rest on the European experience alone.
-Exploiting within country variation support these results.
-These findings point to the importance of marriage patterns for the proper functioning of formal institutions and democracy.
+Using the variation in the duration and extent of the Eastern and Western Churches’ kin-marriage bans as instrumental variables reveals highly significant point estimates of cousin-marriage on democracy.
+The second instrument, cousin-terms, strengthens this finding: the estimates are very similar and do not rest on the European experience alone.
+Exploiting within-country variation in marriage practices and cultural backgrounds of children of immigrants sheds light on the underlying mechanism: kin marriages are negatively associated with political participation and institutional quality.
+These findings point to the importance of kin-networks for the emergence of inclusive political institutions like democracy.

 Keywords: Democracy, Family, Kin-groups, Church, Cousin-Marriage, Institutions